6 Best RJ45 Crimpers for Reliable Connections

 #4 – TRENDnet TC-CT68 Crimping Tool

-Perfect for working with RJ45 and RJ11/RJ12 connections, the tool is able to crimp, cut, and strip flat cables with ease.
+The tool is able to crimp, cut, and strip flat cables with ease.
 Stripping round Cat5/6 cables is also possible, thanks to an adjustable cutting depth.
+The tool features a ratchet mechanism and precision-ground components for reliable performance.

 While users have had many positive things to say about the TC-CT68, one of their biggest comments has been on the low cost.
 The quality approaches that of many more expensive tools, and owners have noted that it works perfectly for making RJ45 terminations.

-One of the main complaints about the TC-CT68 is in regards to the ratcheting when trying to store the tool.
+One of the main complaints about the TC-CT68 is related to the ratcheting when trying to store the tool.
 The handle must be squeezed slowly until it clicks, as closing it all the way will result in it springing open.

 Another common complaint is that it can be easy to nick Cat5/6 cables when stripping if you are not careful.
 Finally, cuts are not always cleanly made, and users often ignore this feature entirely.